 2. Certificate from the Commercial Register (or equivalent body in the country) showing the date of incorporation of the company (it cannot be less than one year) and the type of activity carried out.

-3. Statement of compliance (from the company or the self-employed worker), prior to the start of the work or professional activity, stating the commitment to comply with social security obligations.
+3. Responsible Statement of compliance (from the company or the self-employed worker), prior to the start of the work or professional activity, stating the commitment to comply with social security obligations.

 4. For employees: proof of application for registration of the company with the Spanish Social Security and proof of the worker's affiliation to the Social Security.